Poly(trimethylene carbonate)

 Poly(trimethylene carbonate) (PTMC) is an aliphatic polycarbonate synthesized from the 6-membered cyclic carbonate, trimethylene carbonate (1,3-propylene carbonate or 1,3-Dioxan-2-one).
-Trimethylene carbonate (TMC) is a colorless crystalline solid with melting point ranging between 45°C and 48 °C and boiling point at 255ºC (at 760 mmHg).
+Trimethylene carbonate (TMC) is a colorless crystalline solid with melting point ranging between 45°C and 48 °C and boiling point at 255°C (at 760 mmHg).
 TMC is originally synthesized from 1,3-propanediol with phosgene or carbon monoxide, which are highly poisonous gases.
 Another route is from the transesterification of 1,3-propanediol and dialkylcarbonates.
 This route is considered "greener" compared to the other one, since precursors can be obtained from renewable resources and carbon dioxide.

 Synthesis

 In opposition to five-membered cyclic carbonate, the six-membered ones like trimethylene carbonate are thermodynamically less stable than its polymer, undergoing the ring-opening polymerization with retention of CO$_2$ in the polymer structure, and generation an aliphatic polycarbonate.

 Ring-opening polymerization (ROP) is the most common method used to synthesize poly(trimethylene carbonate) and their copolymers, since this synthetic route can allow mild reaction condition.

 Several ROP catalysts/initiators have been used to synthesize the polymer, among them metal-catalyzed polymerization using oxides, salts and complexes of Al, K, Ti, Zn, Zr, Sn and rare earths metals; enzyme-catalyzed polymerization; and alcohol-initiated polymerization.